joser1996/Y2SPlaylist/README.md

 # Y2SPlaylist
-Take your youtube playlist of music and attempt to find the equivalent song on spotify and add it to a spotify playlist.
+Take your youtube playlist of music videos and attempt to find the equivalent song on spotify and add it to a spotify playlist.